10 December 2024

 Under MacOS/iOS, N64 emulation has always been a rocky thing, and while it remains a bit rocky, the overall situation for MacOS improves.

 No.1 - mupen64plus-next/RetroArch core (very good): It's already quite close to other OS, with Vulkan/HDR support and choice between the major RSPs Parallel, GlideN64 and Angrylion.
 Only the dynarec is currently not activated (probably for a reason).
 For most of the games, a safe bet is 4x upscaling, 1/4 downscaling and a lightweight crt shader (e.g. crt-geom) - this provides very convincing results.
 So please expect some drawbacks due to the missing dynarec.
 Same is true for iOS, where the situation also improved steadily.
-And of course, RetroAchievements, which are generally rather good for N64 games.
+And of course, RetroAchievements, which are generally very sophisticated for N64 games.

-No.4 - OpenEmu (good): With the surprise release 2.4.1 in December 2023, there also comes a bare bones N64 emulation back, and you can't really complain as it plays safe.
+No.5 - OpenEmu (good): With the surprise release 2.4.1 in December 2023, there also comes a bare bones N64 emulation back, and you can't really complain as it plays safe.
 Drag&drop of games, nice joypad config for the emulator, 2x scaling in full screen (Gaming Mode in Sonoma) and shaders.
 It's an attractive package for fast gaming, but no tweaking allowed.
 It's also Intel-only, but in my own tests, performance was quite ok in 2x scaling.

 Sony Playstation Portable (PSP)